 The trick to making sure you and your work are not replaced by robots, is to understand this, and begin to build your strengths in areas Artificial Intelligence could (theoretically) never replace.
 AI still needs to be trained by humans, and shown thousands of examples of human work before it can identify patterns and replicate them.
 Even then, it only knows what it is explicitly trained on – anything new will throw it.
 Commonplace errors such as a comma in the wrong place, or the use of “big” instead of “large”, could potentially throw an AI if it hasn’t been explictally trained to deal with those.

-How can legal professionals prepare for the future of legal tech?Machines struggle in areas that require critical thinking.
-Anything involving ambiguity, subjectivity, or even just vague uncertainty, can trip them up.
+How can lawyers future-proof their legal careers?Artificial intelligence, as far as we can tell, will struggle in areas that require critical thinking.
+Anything involving ambiguity, subjectivity, or even vague uncertainty, trips AI up.
 This is where human ingenuity has an edge, and likely will into the very distant future.
-An AI simply cannot apply creative, lateral thinking to consider fresh possibilities.
-True technological critical thinking is a thing of the distant, distant future, and not something we can ever speculate on.
+Artificial intelligence can imitate processes, but simply cannot apply original, creative, lateral thinking to consider fresh possibilities.
+True technological critical thinking may be a thing of the distant, distant future, but isn’t something we can reliable speculate on in the present.

 Learn to code.Coding is a bit like learning a language.
 The sooner you start, the easier you can pick it up.
 You don’t need to have a completely comprehensive understanding, but just having a basic understanding of code will help in a few ways: